sergioisidoro/mokkielama/basics/energy/FIREWOOD.md

 That translates into 15% less cutting trees, 15% less chopping and transporting wood.

-Another downside of burning moist wood, is smoldering (wood burning slowly with smoke but no flame).
+Another downside of burning moist wood, is smouldering (wood burning slowly with smoke but no flame).
 This leads to accumulation of flammable residue in the chimneys, that in worst case scenario can lead to a chimney fire